-National Master and Colorado State Chess Champion Lior Lapid offers high-quality, affordable, and fun live chess lessons via Skype and Chess.com or the Internet Chess Club (see details below).
+National Master and two-time Colorado State Chess Champion Lior Lapid offers high-quality, affordable, and fun live chess lessons via Skype and Chess.com or the Internet Chess Club (see details below).
 The first lesson is FREE, with no obligation, to ensure that our students are comfortable with the format.

 Advantages of online lessons:

 - Lessons are cheaper, with lessons ranging from $15/hr to $40/hr depending on the number of students enrolled.
 Each lesson lasts one hour.

 - Instructional teaching positions are pre-loaded, so it is faster to move seamlessly from one position to another (and back) with a simple mouseclick rather then setting up the pieces each time.
 Resetting to the starting position also takes no more than a second.
 This saves around 30 seconds per position, so over the course of many lessons a significant amount of time is saved for teaching rather than setup.